Last Updated on June 26, 2024 by Alex Horscroft

 The block is your ideal defensive shot for tackling balls that are too fast to attack.
 It has a short stroke length, is easy to perform, and every player uses it irrespective of their style of play.

-Even professionals use it, so if you think you can get away with not knowing the block you are sadly mistaken my friend!
+Even professionals use blocks in table tennis, so if you think you can get away with not knowing the block you are sadly mistaken my friend!

 The modern table tennis game is dominated by the offensive style which has reduced the average time we have to react to incoming shots.
 This means we are frequently facing balls that are too quick to play effective counter-attacks against.